delta-exchange/just-the-docs/index.md

 # Getting Started

  Delta Exchange is a cryptocurrency derivatives trading platform.
-We currently offer Futures contracts on bitcoin ([BTC](https://www.delta.exchange/app/trade/BTC)), ether ([ETH](https://www.delta.exchange/app/trade/ETH)), ripple ([XRP](https://www.delta.exchange/app/trade/XRP)), Binance Coin ([BNB](https://www.delta.exchange/app/trade/BNB)) and stellar lumens ([XLM](https://www.delta.exchange/app/trade/XLM)).
+We currently offer:
+  - **Futures:** Fixed maturity and perpetual contracts on bitcoin ([BTC](https://www.delta.exchange/app/futures/trade/BTC/BTCUSD)) and 35+ altcoins
+  - **Calendar Spreads:** These contract represent a long and short position respectively in near-term quarterly futures and longer-term quarterly futures on the same underlying
+  - **MOVE Options:** These option contracts are used to speculate on the volatility of the underlying cryptocurrencie.
+The price of these contracts is proportional to the magnitude of price moves of the underlying rather than the direction of the move.
+  - **Interest rate swaps:** These derivative contracts entail swapping of one stream of interest rate payments with another.
+Interest rate swaps are used to speculate on interest rates or hedge their risk.

+  .
 The following features stand us apart from other cryptocurrency exchanges:

-- **Leverage:** All derivative contracts traded on Delta Exchange have built in leverage of up to $$100$$x.
-This means that with say 1 BTC, you can take a position of up to 100 BTC.
+- **Leverage:** All derivative contracts traded on Delta Exchange have built in leverage.
+The maxmimum allowed leverage varies from contract to contract and can go up to 200x for certain contracts.
+This means that with say 1 BTC, you can take a position of up to 200 BTC.

 - **Speculate or manage risk:** Our futures contracts can be used to trade both rising markets (by going long) and falling markets (by going short) profitably or to hedge price risk.

 - **Cryptocurrency settlement:** Fiat currencies (e.g. US Dollar) are not supported on Delta.
 This means that all the calculations of trade profit/ loss as well as trade settlement in done in cryptocurrency terms.
 Currently we have two types of contracts:
-	- **bitcoin settled futures contracts:** these futures contracts are margined and settled in bitcoin.
+	- **bitcoin settled contracts:** these contracts are margined and settled in bitcoin.
 Hence, to trade these contracts you need to have bitcoins.
-	- **stablecoin settled futures contracts:** these futures contract are margined and settled in USDC.
-USDC is a stablecoin whose value is pegged to the US Dollar.
-To trade USDC settled futures, you need to have USDC.
+	- **stablecoin settled futures contracts:** these contracts are margined and settled in USDT.
+USDT is a stablecoin whose value is pegged to the US Dollar.
+To trade USDT settled futures, you need to have USDT.

-Once you have created your account, you need to fund your Delta Exhange wallet with bitcoins (BTC).
+Once you have created your account, you need to fund your Delta Exhange wallet with either bitcoins (BTC) or USDT.

 ### **Making your first trade on Delta**